polarityio/falcon-logscale/README.md

-# Polarity LogScale Integration
+# Polarity Falcon LogScale Integration

 CrowdStrike Falcon LogScale is an AI-native SIEM and log management platform, offering real-time threat detection.

-Polarity's LogScale integration allows a user to connect and search a LogScale instance with a customized search string.
+Polarity's Falcon LogScale integration allows a user to connect and search a Falcon LogScale instance with a customized search string.

 To learn more about LogScale, visit the [official website](https://www.crowdstrike.com/products/next-gen-siem/falcon-logscale/).

 <img src="images/overlay.png" width="50%">

-## LogScale Integration Options
+## Falcon LogScale Integration Options

-### LogScale URL
+### Falcon LogScale URL

-The base URL for the LogScale instance including the schema (i.e., https://)
+The base URL for the Falcon LogScale instance including the schema (i.e., https://)

 ### Repositories

-A comma delimited list of LogScale repositories with the associated API tokens.
-This the list of repositories that will be queried in the LogScale instance.
+A comma delimited list of Falcon LogScale repositories with the associated API tokens.
+This the list of repositories that will be queried in the Falcon LogScale instance.
 The list is a string in this format: repository_1:token,repository_2:token.

 ### Search Query